 That's $3,200 for a list where nearly a third of the contacts had already moved, retired, or switched to a new facility email.
 And this happens constantly in healthcare marketing — because the nursing workforce doesn't sit still.

-Here's what makes that sting even more: there are roughly 5.87 million active nurses in the US right now (5.02M RNs + 921K LPNs, per ConsumerShield/BLS data).
+Here's what makes it sting even more: there are roughly 5.87 million active nurses in the US right now (5.02M RNs + 921K LPNs, per ConsumerShield/BLS data).
 The market is enormous.
 But with an 8.06% national shortage rate and 189,100 new openings projected annually, nurses are moving between jobs faster than most industries can track.
 Annual hospital RN turnover sits at 16.4%.

 Video: Why Your Google Maps Emails Don't Get Replies?